 What is the difference between ‘Use By’ and ‘Best Before’ dates?

-We often find that many people get confused between ‘Best Before’ and ‘Use By’ dates.
-They are often aware that there is a difference between the two, but not necessarily sure what to do when encountering them.
-This leads on to our 3rd question in our series of Common Food Safety Questions - what is the difference between ‘Use By’ and ‘Best Before’ dates?
+We often find that many people get confused between ‘Best Before’ dates, and ‘Use By’ dates.
+They are often aware that there is a difference between two but not necessarily sure what to do when encountering either or.
+This leads on to our 3rd question in our series of Common Food Safety Questions - What is the difference between ‘Use By’ and ‘Best Before’ dates?

 ‘Use By’ and ‘Best Before’ dates

-Basically, a 'Use By' date tells you how long food will stay safe.
-These dates have to be put on highly perishable foods (like cheese, milk and butter) that spoil quickly.
-It is important to know that these aren't just guesswork, the dates are worked out by scientific testing.
-You should never be tempted to eat or use food after the 'use by' date on the label, even if it looks and smells fine.
+A 'Use By' date tells you how long food will stay safe.
+These dates have to be put on highly perishable foods (like cheese, milk and butter) that spoil quickly – and they aren't just guesswork, the dates are worked out by scientific testing.
+Don't be tempted to eat food after the 'use by' date on the label, even if it looks and smells fine.

 Food that is kept beyond a ‘Use By’ date should be destroyed without use.
 This is because once highly perishable foods pass this date, they are likely to be unfit to eat and could even be a hazard to health.
+Using food that is past its use by date compromises on safety.
 It is illegal to use food beyond its ‘use by’ date because it can compromise safety standards.

 ‘Best Before’ dates are put on low risk foods (like jams and pickles) and display when the quality of the food will reduce.
 It is not illegal to serve food past it’s ‘Best Before’ date, however it is common practice to dispose of these foods as they will have reduced in quality.